-For ASTM A 709 Grade 50 and Grade 50W and ASTM A 992 steels, the expected yield stress, F{ye} , shall be taken as 1.1 times the nominal yield stress, F_y .
+For ASTM A 709 Grade 50 and Grade 50W and ASTM A 992 steels, the expected yield stress, $F{ye}$ , shall be taken as 1.1 times the nominal yield stress, $F_y$ .

-For ASTM A 500 Grade B and ASTM A 501 steels, the expected yield stress, F{ye} , shall be taken as 1.4 times the nominal yield stress.
+For ASTM A 500 Grade B and ASTM A 501 steels, the expected yield stress, $F{ye}$ , shall be taken as 1.4 times the nominal yield stress.

 For SDC B, ASTM A 709 Grade 36 can be used.
-For ASTM A 709 Grade 36 steel, the expected yield stress, F{ye} , shall be taken as 1.5 times the nominal yield stress.
+For ASTM A 709 Grade 36 steel, the expected yield stress, $F{ye}$ , shall be taken as 1.5 times the nominal yield stress.

-The overstrength capacity is defined as the resistance of a member, connection or structure based upon the nominal dimensions and details of the final section(s) chosen.
-The overstrength capacity is calculated using the expected yield stress, F{ye} , and overstrength factor, λ{mo} , as specified in Article 4.11.2.
+The overstrength capacity shall be taken as the resistance of a member, connection or structure based upon the nominal dimensions and details of the final section(s) chosen.
+The overstrength capacity shall be determined using the expected yield stress, $F{ye}$ , and overstrength factor, $\lambda{me}$ , as specified in Article 4.11.2.

-In Article 7.2, the nominal capacity is defined as the resistance of a member, connection, or structure based upon the expected yield strength, F{ye} , and the nominal dimensions and details of the final section(s), calculated with all material resistance factors, φ , taken as 1.0.
+In Article 7.2, the nominal capacity shall be taken as the resistance of a member, connection, or structure based upon the expected yield strength, $F{ye}$ , and the nominal dimensions and details of the final section(s), calculated with all material resistance factors, $\phi$ , taken as 1.0.

 To ensure that the objective of capacity design is achieved, Grade 36 steel is not permitted for the components expected to respond in a significantly ductile manner.
 Grade 36 is difficult to obtain and contractors often substitute it with Grade 50 steel.
 Furthermore it has a wide range in its expected yield and ultimate strength and large overstrength factors to cover the anticipated range of property variations.
-The common practice of dual-certification for rolled shapes, recognized as a problem from the perspective of capacity design following the Northridge earthquake, is now becoming progressively more common also for steel plates.
+The common practice of dualcertification for rolled shapes, recognized as a problem from the perspective of capacity design following the Northridge earthquake, is now becoming progressively more common also for steel plates.
 As a result, only Grade 50 steels are allowed for structures in SDC C and D.

-In those instances when Grade 36 steel is permitted for use (SDC B), capacity design shall be accomplished assuming and effective yield strength factor of 1.5.
+In those instances when Grade 36 steel is permitted for use (SDC B), capacity design should be accomplished assuming and effective yield strength factor of 1.5.